Indian business hub Gurugram remains tense after Hindu-Muslim clashes | Law-Order

 - India

-Traffic was lighter than usual on Wednesday and some streets deserted in the Gurugram business hub south of the Indian capital Delhi as authorities said the death toll from two days of Hindu-Muslim clashes in the region had mounted to seven.
+Traffic was lighter than usual on Wednesday and some streets deserted in the Gurugram business hub south of the Indian capital New Delhi as authorities said the death toll from two days of Hindu-Muslim clashes in the region had mounted to seven.
+The violence erupted during a religious procession by Hindus in the Muslim-dominated Nuh district on Monday, resulting in the death of four people, including two police personnel, and around 60 people were injured.

+By Wednesday morning, two more civilians had succumbed to injuries, officials said.
+The unrest spread to neighbouring Gurugram on Monday night and continued through Tuesday, with a mosque being set on fire and its cleric killed.
+Several shops and eateries were vandalised or torched.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)